HackersTech/anonymous-SMS/README.md

 ## Hi frd's here you get anonymous msging tool for termux or linux or etc you can use one time in a day for free 😊
 ### One free jpg photo has been steghided so

-**.jpg You will open it's your choice.
-You can read in last to open that encrpted file.**

 ---